learn-co-curriculum/methods-default-arguments/README.md

 # Methods with Default Arguments

+## Overview

+We'll introduce methods that take in optional arguments and cover why they're important to programming.

 ## Objectives

 1. Define a method to take in optional arguments by assigning a default value.